Emjayosee/19_React_Employee_Directory/README.md

             [X]	 Establish a basic table.

-            [ ]  Create a JSON file of at least 100 employees with randomized data.
+            [X]  Create a JSON file of at least 100 employees with randomized data.

-            [ ] Enable an ability to search or sort the data by the user.
+            [X] Enable an ability to search or sort the data by the user.

             [ ] It would be particularly helpful to be able to filter employees by name.

             Here is the basic logic flow :

-                [ ] On load, display a navbar and the table of employee data.
+                [X] On load, display a navbar and the table of employee data.

+                [X] Table header allow for sorting the data, if the user touches the header bar.

                 [ ] User is advised to click the NAV BAR or top table row to: